davidjenni/dotfiles/README.md

 Bootstrap
 ---------
 To bootstrap on a clean login, copy the bootstrap script and execute it.
-For OSX & Linux, use [this shell script](https://github.com/w7cf/dotfiles/blob/master/bootstrap.sh); for Win32 this is your cmd script
+For OSX & Linux, use [this shell script](https://github.com/w7cf/dotfiles/blob/master/bootstrap.sh); for Win32 this is your cmd script.

+The script uses ssh access to github.
+If your login hasn't connected yet to github, initialize and verify the ssh connection with:

+    ssh -vT git@github.com

 OSX/Linux: